meilisearch/meilisearch-ruby/CONTRIBUTING.md

 3. [Create a new Git branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
 4. Review the [Development Workflow](#workflow) section that describes the steps to maintain the repository.
 5. Make your changes.
-6. [Submit the branch as a PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) pointing to the `master` branch of the main meilisearch-ruby repo.
+6. [Submit the branch as a PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) pointing to the `master` branch of the main meilisearch-ruby reposotory.
 A maintainer should comment and/or review your Pull Request within a few days.
 Although depending on the circumstances, it may take longer.<br>
  We do not enforce a naming convention for the PRs, but **please use something descriptive of your changes**, having in mind that the title of your PR will be automatically added to the next [release changelog](https://github.com/meilisearch/meilisearch-ruby/releases/).

 ## Development Workflow